Adelsamir01/adelsamir01.github.io/_pages/cyber-firewall.md

 ## Why This Matters

-I’m Adel Samir, a tech creator with 2+ million followers, and I’m also doing my PhD in cybersecurity.
+I’m Adel Samir, a tech creator with 2+ million followers, and I’m also doing my PhD in cyber security.
 But I’ve been in your shoes—I know what it’s like to feel vulnerable online, worrying that one wrong move could compromise everything.
 The reality is, our platforms are our personal brands, and they’re under constant threat.
 But we can stay one step ahead.

 This course isn’t just about “how-tos”—it’s about empowering you to take control, to feel safe, and to stop feeling like your career is at the mercy of unseen digital dangers.